 “I always held 50 to 100 at any given time because it would have been very stressful if one particular stock had turned against me.
 Psychologically, I am just built differently from Warren.
 I see that there are many people trying to be like Warren, but they should take note that he is not only a good analyst; he is also a good judge of people and businesses.
 I know my limitations, so I’d rather invest in the way I am most comfortable with.”
 Source: The Value Investors: Lessons from the World’s Top Fund Managers

 Walter Schloss’s approach to investing is certainly a good stepping stone in achieving consistent and sustainable returns.
 We as retail investors are more like Walter Schloss than Warren Buffett, Walter wasn’t blessed with good business acumen or a good judge of people but he excelled through discipline and patience.
 Importantly, we should understand our personalities better than anyone else and take advantage of our strengths.
-We shouldn’t try to be someone that we are not.
+We shouldn’t try to be someone who we are not.